Skip to content

 • Every codebase is a maze of files.
 The only semantic information at a quick glance are the file and folder names.

-• A graphical representation of a code is more informative, and more useful as a tool for navigation if it shows only the files and functions relevant to the task at hand.
-Then you can easily jump to the sections of code that you are working on, without the need to use bookmarks, search-all-files for a symbol name, or find-all-references for a symbol.
+• A graphical representation of a code is more informative, and more useful as a tool for comprehension and navigation.
+You can easily jump to the sections of code that you are working on, without the need to use bookmarks, search-all-files for a symbol name, or find-all-references for a symbol.

 Keywords